AI Acting Analysis: How worried should actors be?

 There’s a lot of talk about whether AI could eventually replace real actors.
 At the end of 2025, Tilly Norwood made headlines as an AI-generated actor starring in her own short films and seeking representation with established agencies.
 In an article for Empire Magazine’s December issue, I compared this with the Wizard of Oz – impressive from the outside, disappointing when you look behind the curtain.

 Only a few months later, major AI company Kling released Kling 3.0, introducing its new multishot feature, which allows you to create narrative scenes from simple prompts.
+A few weeks after that, Higgsfield AI released Arena Zero – more on that at the end.

 With the potential to profoundly impact the TV and film industry, I wanted to put the technology to the test and analyse the acting ability – if we can even use that term for AI-generated performance.